Download a printable PDF of our “What to Bring” List.

 If you think you may exceed the new standard deduction Please Provide:

-- Real Estate Taxes on your primary residence paid in calendar year 2019
+- Real Estate Taxes paid on all property during calendar year 2023

 - Excise tax